GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 The API must preserve privacy while also enabling trust to be propagated across sites without individual user tracking.

-## What's in the Trust Tokens proposal?
+## What′s in the Trust Tokens proposal?

 The web relies on building trust signals to detect fraud and spamming.
 One way to do this is by tracking browsing with global, cross-site per-user identifiers.
-For a privacy-preserving API, that's not acceptable.
+For a privacy-preserving API, that′s not acceptable.

 From the proposal
 [**explainer**](https://github.com/WICG/trust-token-api#overview):